Benefits of effective 'User Acceptance Testing' - nFocus Blog

 - Knowledgeable business users available for the duration of the phase

-- All supporting documentation (UAT Plan, Schedule & Test Scripts) in place
+- All supporting documentation (UAT Plan, Schedule, Test Scripts & Test Cases) in place

 - Project support structure in place